 Evangelical missions in Africa, as well as on other continents, offered women the opportunity to conduct first-hand research on little-studied languages.
 Women thus leave their mark on the history of linguistic codification, albeit often in less academic or scholarly contexts than men.

 Professor Wendy Ayres-Bennett is Professor of French Philology and Linguistics at the University of Cambridge.
-She works on the history of the French language and the history of linguistic thought, particularly in seventeenth-century France.
-Her major research interests include questions of standardisation and codification, linguistic ideology and policy, and variation and change, from the sixteenth century to the present day.
+She works on the history of the French language and the history of linguistic thought, particularly in 17th-century France.
+Her major research interests include questions of standardisation and codification, linguistic ideology and policy, and variation and change, from the 16th century to the present day.